Our story

 I always loved to grow things, even as I got older, and lived on my own, I would keep herbs in the window, or plant bulbs outside….
 I just always felt the need for things to be changing, evolving and blooming around me.
 Now looking back, I suppose that’s had, and still is having an enormous impact on my personal growth as well.
 You are what you surround yourself with.

-In 2010 my fiance and I started with a small garden box in the front yard, with just tomatoes, peppers and cucumbers.
+In 2010 my husband and I started with a small garden box in the front yard, with just tomatoes, peppers and cucumbers.
 It took off like crazy!
 We were harvesting pounds of produce, sharing with our friends, family and neighbors, and at that point I had no choice but to educate myself on preservation.
 One thing leads to another, because homesteading is like a domino effect.
 So, I started with what seemed like the most simple and realistic preservation techniques, freezing and dehydrating.
 I froze and dehydrated like crazy that first year or two.
 That eventually turned into canning, and pickling, and now fermenting.
 We also vowed to move our intentions to the backyard in the coming years, we had a tenth of an acre plot, with the house, which might not seem like a lot to most farmers, but to us it was just enough.
 The next few years flew by, a bigger garden plot was tilled in the back, we made a compost pile, and I started planting perennials in the front where we once had vegetables.

 As we continued to educate ourselves on the atrocities of the food industry, and the corporate government as a whole, especially the personal impact its had on our family, having premature twins, and our youngest being diagnosed with autism, we decided we better go all in!
 With 4 children we knew this could be beneficial to their future as well as ours, so we set the goal to get chickens, take a bee class, and apply for the trademark name Homesteading on the Hill, and make it official.
 We knew that it would be hard to build a trusting, consistent barter source with others to give our children the best, and we also knew that people would now put their trust in us, knowing how passionate we are and how vocal I am about truth and awareness….I now had a new responsibility, a human duty if you will, to remain loyal and faithful to what I know is right.